Vehrik/FarOut/Characters/3-Traits.md

     set at Trait Creation, and cannot be changed at will.
 If a Trait is used to complete a Challenge higher than its Integrity, it breaks.

-    Something with Integrity has Momentum equivalent to its Integrity + Trait Momentum unless it is a gas, in which case the Momentum is capped at 0.
+    Something with Integrity has Momentum equivalent to its Integrity unless it is a gas, in which case the Momentum is capped at 0.
 Reducing Intergrity does not reduce the Momentum of the products.

     If the Trait is reapplied to space occupied by its products before their Integrity is depleted, the Integrity is added to and stacks up to a value of